A Montana man shot a grizzly bear during an attack – it saved his life, but here’s why experts say it’s not your best defense

 Deploying bear spray doesn’t take the same training as target practice, but you’ll still want to read our article on how to use bear spray before you hit the trail so you know exactly how and when to press the trigger.

-Carrying bear spray is recommended in most places where bears are present, however it’s important to note that it is banned in Yosemite National Park and on the John Muir Trail where black bears are present.
+Carrying bear spray is recommended in most places where bears are present, however it’s important to note that it is banned in Yosemite National Park and on the John Muir Trail where are present.
 You can buy it online, such as this one on Amazon, but remember that you can’t fly with it if you are traveling to the mountains for a hiking trip, so see a local outfitter when you arrive.

 This article by Julia Clarke was first published by Advnture on 18 August 2024.
 Lead Image: A bear biologist explains why bear spray is better than a bullet (Image credit: Getty).